microsoft/vscode-cmake-tools/docs/configure.md

     * For [compilers](kits.md#specify-a-compiler), CMake Tools sets the `CMAKE_<LANG>_COMPILER` cache variable to point to the path for each `<LANG>` defined in the kit.

-    * For [Visual Studio](kits.md#visual-studio), CMake Tools starts the CMake Server process with the environment variables necessary to use the selected Visual Studio installation.
-It also sets `CC` and `CXX` to `cl.exe` so that CMake will detect the Visual C++ compiler as the primary compiler, even if other compilers like GCC are present on `$Path`.
+    * For [Visual Studio](kits.md#visual-studio), CMake Tools sets environment variables necessary to use the selected Visual Studio installation, and sets `CC` and `CXX` to `cl.exe` so that CMake will detect the Visual C++ compiler as the primary compiler, even if other compilers like GCC are present on `$Path`.

     Each kit may also define additional cache variable settings required for the kit to operate.
 A kit may also define a `preferredGenerator`.